AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-06-18-choosing-a-tool.md

 ## Higher-level decision making

 The difference between programming and getting stuff done, and software engineering is that the latter has significantly harder constraints (See [Software Engineering at Google](https://abseil.io/resources/swe-book/html/toc.html)).
 Not just any code can be developed productively by a changing team of people and maintained over time.
 And most commercial software isn't one-time scripts, but code that lives on for years, if not decades.
+To be a senior engineer, [among other things]({{ site.url }}/posts/2022-05-23-becoming-senior), is also about making well-thought technical choices.

 That's why, when choosing a tool, language, or an entire stack, try to guide your decision-making with these questions, in no particular order:

 - *How well documented this tool/language is?*
 - *How actively used/developed is it?*